 Many families like the ones profiled in this story leave home in search of a better life only to be detained after crossing the U.S. border.
 For over 20 years, the Flores Settlement has required the U.S. Government to release children in detention as soon as possible to their parents, guardians or relatives.

 In early September, the Department of Homeland Security and the Department of Health and Human Services proposed regulations that would allow children to be detained indefinitely.
 Both family separation and detention are bad for children.
-Please join our UNICEF UNITE grassroots advocates in speaking out to stop this harmful proposal.
+Please join our UNICEF UNITE grassroots advocates in speaking out to protect refugee and migrant children.

 For his latest documentary short, "Shelter," filmmaker Matthew K. Firpo traveled to meet some of the men, women and children staying in shelters in Chiapas, Mexico.
 It's estimated that up to 500,000 people cross the Guatemala—Mexico border every year, heading North in search of a better life.
 UNICEF USA connected with Firpo to hear his thoughts on structural violence, compassion and the eternal resilience of children.